-- Owners or operators of any units shall have the option of complying with either the pound per million Btu of heat input or parts per million emission limits specified in paragraph (c)(1), (c)(2), (c)(3), or (c)(4). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during unit start up, shutdown, or under breakdown conditions.
-Start up or shutdown intervals shall not last longer than is necessary to reach stable temperatures.
-In no case shall the start up or shutdown interval last longer than six hours or the time specified in the permit to operate, whichever is less.
-Start-ups and shutdowns shall not last longer than is necessary to reach stable conditions.
-An compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) All parts per million emission limits specified in subdivision (c) are referenced at 3 percent volume stack-gas oxygen on a dry basis averaged over a period of 15 consecutive minutes. - (4) Compliance with the NOx and CO emission requirements of paragraphs (c)(1) through (c)(4) and the stack-gas oxygen concentration requirement of subparagraph (c)(5)(A) shall be determined using a District approved contractor under the Laboratory Approval Program according to the following procedures: - (A) District Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989); or - (B) District Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and Method 10.1 Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or
+- (1) An owner or operator of any unit(s) shall have the option of complying with either the pound per million Btu or parts per million emission limits specified in paragraphs (c)(1), (c)(2), (c)(3), and (c)(4). - (2) All emission determinations shall be made in the as-found operating condition, except no compliance determination shall be established during

-- (C) United States Environmental Protection Agency Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) any other test method determined to be alternative and approved before the test in writing by the Executive Officers of the District and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection Agency, Region IX.
+- start-up, shutdown, or under breakdown conditions.
+Compliance determination as specified in paragraph (d)(6) shall be conducted at least 250 operating hours, or at least thirty days subsequent to the tuning or servicing of any unit, unless it is an unscheduled repair. - (3) All parts per million emission limits specified in subdivision (c) are referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes. - (4) Compliance with the NOx and CO emission requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(4) and the stack-gas oxygen concentration requirement of subparagraph (c)(5)(A) shall be determined using a District approved contractor under the Laboratory Approval Program according to the following procedures: - (A) District Source Test Method 100.1 Instrumental Analyzer Procedures for Continuous Gaseous Emission Sampling (March 1989), or - (B) District Source Test Method 7.1 Determination of Nitrogen Oxide Emissions from Stationary Sources (March 1989) and District Source Test Method 10.1 Carbon Monoxide and Carbon Dioxide by Gas Chromatograph/Non-Dispersive Infrared Detector (GC/NDIR) Oxygen by Gas Chromatograph-Thermal Conductivity (GC/TCD) (March 1989); or - (C) United States Environmental Protection Agency Conditional Test Method CTM-030, Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Emissions from Natural Gas-Fired Engines, Boilers and Process Heaters Using Portable Analyzers; or - (D) ASTM D6522-00(2005) Standard Test Method for Determination of Nitrogen Oxides, Carbon Monoxide, and Oxygen Concentrations in Emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers - (E) any other test method determined to be alternative and approved before the test in writing by the Executive Officers of the District and the California Air Resources Board and the Regional Administrator of the United States Environmental Protection Agency, Region IX; or